21 Insanely Easy Facebook Tips to Mobilize Your Advocates TODAY!

 Step 7.
 Some advocacy software providers like Engage allow you to insert the code one time and it’ll appear on every page of your site.

 Step 8.
 Start tracking.
-Now when you do your next Facebook ads campaign, you’re able to target people who have already been to your site and are likely interested in your issues.
+Now when you do your next Facebook advocacy campaign, you’re able to target people who have already been to your site and are likely interested in your issues.

 Facebook will also target people similar to those who have been to your site, expanding your relevant audience.
 The more data you have, the better your campaigns are going to be.